FastFinTech/.github/profile/README.md

   Continuous integration / deployment with Github actions and Azure pipelines.

-  Container and container orchestration technology.
+  Container and container orchestration technology such as Docker and Kubernetes.

 - **Data feeds**